Our Focus Areas

 Committed to equity.

-Evidence for Good (E4G) is a social impact organization operating at the intersection of digital innovation and research.
+Evidence for Good (E4G) is a social impact organization operating at the intersection of research, implementation and digital innovation.
 We partner with stakeholders to generate evidence and deploy cost-effective solutions that advance equity and meaningfully improve lives.

-Our work spans health systems, digital health, and health financing — wherever the evidence points to the greatest opportunity to improve the lives of those who need it most.
+Our work spans public, environmental and digital health, wherever the evidence points to the greatest opportunity to improve the lives of those who need it most.

 Vision